McCandless-Franklin Park Ambulance Authority

 We respect your privacy, and treat all healthcare information about our patients with care under strict policies of confidentiality that our staff is committed to following at all times.

-PLEASE READ THE DETAILED NOTICE IN THIS BOOKLET.
-IF YOU HAVE ANY QUESTIONS ABOUT IT, PLEASE CONTACT OUR HIPAA COMPLIANCE OFFICER, TIMOTHY BUTLER AT 412-367-5883 OR [email protected]
+PLEASE READ THE ATTACHED DETAILED NOTICE.
+IF YOU HAVE ANY QUESTIONS ABOUT IT, PLEASE CONTACT:

 Detailed Notice of Privacy Practices

 Purpose of This Notice: This Notice describes your legal rights, advises you of our privacy practices, and lets you know how McCandless-Franklin Park Ambulance Authority is permitted to use and disclose PHI about you.

 Uses and Disclosures of Your PHI We Can Make Without Your Authorization

 McCandless-Franklin Park Ambulance Authority may use or disclose your PHI without your authorization, or without providing you with an opportunity to object, for the following purposes:

 Treatment.
 This includes such things as verbal and written information that we obtain about you and use pertaining to your medical condition and treatment provided to you by us and other medical personnel (including doctors and nurses who give orders to allow us to provide treatment to you).
 It also includes information we give to other healthcare personnel to whom we transfer your care and treatment, and includes transfer of PHI via radio or telephone to the hospital or dispatch center as well as providing the hospital with a copy of the written record we create in the course of providing you with treatment and transport.